Most Popular Types of Engaging Content in 2023

-We define "engagement" broadly as all the ways people can interact with your content, e.g., blog posts and social media.
-It can be leaving a comment, sharing a post, or mentioning you in a newsletter.
+We define "engagement" broadly as all the ways people can interact with your content, e.g., in blog posts and social media.
+It can be leaving a comment, engaging with a chatbot, sharing a post, or mentioning you in a newsletter.
 It's also engagement if visitors return to your blog to read the next post or if they subscribe to your newsletter.

 Let's start with some general tips to increase engagement:

-- Make your content so informative, funny, or relevant so that readers want to share it with everybody.
+- Create cutting-edge content that is so informative, funny, or relevant that readers want to share it with everybody.

 - Post consistently so your audience knows what to expect.

 - Share your knowledge and make your story original so readers find it worthwhile.